timescale/docs/tutorials/ingest-real-time-websocket-data.md

     python websocket_test.py
     ```

-1. After running the script, you immediately get a response from the server
+1. When you run the script, you receive a response from the server about the
-    about the status of your connection:
+    status of your connection:

     ```bash
     {'event': 'subscribe-status',